tsantalis/RefactoringMiner/documentation/mcp.md

   "Use RefactoringMiner to validate whether my current worktree contains the Rename Method refactoring I intended."
 ```

-One-shot `claude -p` calls are appropriate for analysis and validation tools that only return JSON.
-For AST diff browser tools, prefer an interactive Claude Code session so the MCP process, and therefore the local WebDiff server it started, remains alive while you open the returned URL:
+One-shot `claude -p` calls work well for analysis and validation tools that only return JSON.
+For AST diff browser tools, use an interactive Claude Code session so the MCP process, and the local WebDiff server it started, stays alive while you open the returned URL:

 ```bash
 claude --mcp-config .mcp.json --strict-mcp-config